 ngc completes, look for a collection of NgFactory files in the

-aot folder (the folder specified as
+aot folder is the directory specified as

-The curious can open the
+The curious can open

 aot/app.component.ngfactory.ts to see the original Angular template syntax